 STERKHORN OR MOUNT MEMORY

 This peak is 2,973m and is one of the most strenuous hikes in the Drakensberg.
 This hike can be completed in a day or some seven hours.
 However, you need to be very fit to do so.
 It is more pleasant to do this hike over two days.

 The trail starts at the Monks Cowl Camp.
 Follow the route to The Sphinx, Breakfast Stream and Blindman’s Corner.
 You turn left at Blindman’s corner and follow the route to Injisuthi.
 The turnoff to Sterkhorn is relatively close to Blindman’s Corner.

 You will notice a small forest at this point.
-This is an ideal camping site, as it is close to a stream.
-This is also the perfect spot to hide an overnight rucksack and to proceed with a day pack.
+This is an ideal camping site, close to a stream.
+This is also the perfect spot to hide an overnight rucksack and proceed with a day pack.
 You will note that the path has a very steep gradient.
 Eventually, you will reach a narrow ledge.
 It is recommended you then use an anchored rope and harness to proceed.
 The drop is considerable.
 Once you have moved past this obstacle, you will ascend again along a narrow path.
 You come across a cave.
 Exit the cave vertically.
 You will then reach a safe platform.
 The final stretch is a scramble up a path until you reach a cairn and white cross

 CAYLEY MOUNTAIN RESORT TO BELL PEAK

 This is a pleasant hike of some four hours.
 The walk starts at Cayley Lodge and skirts the edges of the AmaSwazi community.

 The hike is very peaceful, and you have lovely distant views of the AmaSwazi community going about a simple existence.
 A notable highlight of this hike is that you pass a critical San Rock art site with some magnificent frescos.